Get

 Once your cat pees on your carpet, you will be left trying to figure out how to get rid of the smell that is permeating throughout your home.
 Here are quick, easy, and surefire options to try.

 There are commercial products you can try that should help you get rid of the cat pee smell in your home’s carpets.
-Some are sprays and others are powders.
-We recommend you try them with or instead of homemade options until you are satisfied with the results.
+We recommend you try an enzyme cleaner with or instead of homemade options until you are satisfied with the results.

 Our Favorite Enzyme Cleaner